ProfessorKazarinoff/transfer-app/README.md

 # transfer-app

-An example web application built with Python and Django to show which community college courses transfer to which 4-year college courses
+A web application built with Python and Django to show which community college courses transfer to which 4-year college courses in Oregon.

 ## To get started